In this article, we will see how to react when the stock market crashes.

 - If you missed the 50 best days between 1980 and 2018, your returns diminished by 91%

-In other words, if you miss the 50 best days out of a 38-year period, you will make 91% fewer returns than someone who stayed invested despite the market crashing, sometimes severely.
+In other words, if you miss the 50 best days out of a 38-year period, your return will be 91% lower than someone who stayed invested during even the worse market crashes.
 The period between 1980 and 2018 included, among other smaller crises, the Dot-Com Crash and the Subprime Mortgage Crisis of 2007-2008.

 As a general rule, you should avoid trying to time the market.
 Yes, stock markets are volatile, but they are also very resilient.
 Over the long term, the market trends upward; and while stock markets are made of busts and booms, bull markets tend to last much longer and generate more gains than bear markets generate losses.